Misfortune, Cohesion, and Resilience

 Our research tests predictions from this model among Turkish citizens and Syrian refugees following the catastrophic earthquakes in Turkey on February 6th, 2023.
 We collected data in person from Turkish earthquake survivors in the most heavily affected areas 3-months after the first earthquake.
 In line with our predictions, mean levels of identity fusion significantly increased with perceived shared suffering for both Turkish and Syrian groups.
 Further, identity fusion predicted prosocial commitment, measured by the expressed willingness of earthquake survivors to volunteer assistance to disaster victims.
 Remarkably, participants were as likely to pledge help to other Turkish earthquake survivors as they were to their own families.
 This research contributes to a growing understanding of how shared suffering facilitates group bonding and cooperation, both within and across social groups.

-Photo Credits: TBD
+Photo Credits: Freelance Journalist/Reuters

 Strand 2: Britons Bond After Queen Elizabeth II’s Funeral